-The EMS1 oncogene is located in the same region as the CCND1 gene on chromosome 11q13.
-EMS1 encodes a cytoskeletal protein homologous to the avian F actin-binding protein (cortactin), which is involved in regulating the interactions between components in the adherens junctions.
-EMS1 amplification in tumours results in overexpression of cortactin leading to a redistribution of cortactin from the cytoplasm into cell-matrix contact sites.
+The EMSI oncogene is located in the same region as the CCND1 gene on chromosome 11q13.
+EMSI encodes a cytoskeletal protein homologous to the avian F actin-binding protein (cortactin), which is involved in regulating the interactions between components in the adherens junctions.
+EMSI amplification in tumours results in overexpression of cortactin leading to a redistribution of cortactin from the cytoplasm into cell-matrix contact sites.
 This might affect the functioning of cytoskeleton and cell-adhesion structures and contribute to the invasive behaviour of tumour cells.
-In HNSCC, EMS1 amplification occurs in 20% of patients and predicts early recurrence and reduced survival independent of other known risk factors.21 genomic region has been recognized as an important event in the progression of HNSCC.
-A novel human candidate oncogene, MPP11, encoding a phosphoantigen with a regulatory role in the mitotic phase of the cell cycle, has been mapped to the critical region of 7q22-31.1.22 An increased copy number of MPP11 and overexpression in the majority of primary HNSCC tissues and cell lines examined suggest that this gene is activated during malignant progression and may play an oncogenic role in HNSCC.
+In HNSCC, EMSI amplification occurs in 20% and predicts early recurrence and reduced survival independent of other known risk factors.